 Road Crossing Patrols ("lollipop ladies/men") are on duty on the several approach roads to Herne.
 These patrols are timed to be in operation at a reasonable time before school starts, and after school closes.
 However, there are unavoidable instances when Crossing Patrols cannot function and their standby cannot be on duty.
 Parents should tell their children what to do if the Crossing Patrol is not operating.

 Please Note: Road Crossing Patrol staff are employed by Hampshire County council and not by the school.
-Legally parents are responsible for the safety of their child(ren) both to and from school park in the Festival Hall car park at the beginning and end of the school day.
-Permits are available from the school office, including longer time frames for collection from the infants.
+Legally parents are responsible for the safety of their child(ren) both to and from school

 VEHICULAR ACCESS TO SCHOOL PREMISES